 MCEN 4026 (3) Manufacturing Processes and Systems

-Examines manufacturing processes for metals, polymers, and composites as well as manufacturing systems that integrate these processes.
-Lecture topics include forming, machining, joining, assembling, process integration, computer-aided manufacturing, and manufacturing system engineering.
+Examines manufacturing processes for metals and polymers, as well as manufacturing systems that integrate these processes.
+Lecture topics include shape forming, machining, joining, assembling, casting, process integration, statistical process control, total quality management, geometric dimensioning and tolerancing, and electronic packaging.
+Examines real-world manufacturing operations and applications through guest speakers and examples.

 Additional Information: Departmental Category: Manufacturing and Systems